GGAPSS (the University of Toronto Graduate Geography and Planning Student Society) is tasked with the following:

 - PAC representatives (two positions): Relays comments and concerns between GGAPSS and the Planning Alumni Committee; and publicizes relevant PAC events.

-- OPPI representatives (two positions): Relay comments and concerns between GGAPSS and the Ontario Professional Planners Institute/Canadian Institute of Planners; attends OPPI/CIP meetings; and publicizes relevant OPPI/CIP events.
+- OPPI representatives (two positions): Relay comments and concerns between GGAPSS and the Ontario Professional Planners Institute; attends OPPI meetings; and publicizes relevant OPPI events.
 For more about OPPI rep responsibilities, click here.

 - Trustees (two positions): Review and evaluate GGAPSS’ activities at the end of each academic year and offer constructive feedback for the benefit of future governments.